5T33Z0/OC-Little-Translated/README.md

 ## ABOUT
 Compendium of Guides, ACPI Hotpatches and Binary Renames for use with the OpenCore Boot Manager based on [**OC-Little by Daliansky**](https://github.com/daliansky/OC-little) translated from Chinese.
 All Binary Renames, ACPI Hotpatches (using `OCLT` as table header) remain untouched except where indicated.

 This repo provides additional ACPI hotpatches and guides complementary to the ones provided by the OpenCore Package and Dortania's OpenCore Install Guide.
 It covers all angles of modern hackintoshing.
 From adding and enabling devices and features, fixing USB and Sleep issues, laptop-specific fixes, GPU optimizations and more (check the TOC for details).
-Although aimed primarily at OpenCore users, all of the SSDTs and most of the guides/techniques can be applied using the Clover Boot Manager as well.
+Although aimed primarily at OpenCore users, all of the SSDTs and most of the guides/techniques are applicable to Clover as well.

 ### DISCLAIMER
 The methods and techniques presented in this repo are based on utilizing the official OpenCore release and its features alongside Kexts, SSDTs, Device Properties and other tools to enable/disable devices and features in macOS to get a *proper* working system which is ACPI conform!